Protect yourself from rising bad payers and bankruptcies

 The number of bad payers has skyrocketed and the number of companies going bankrupt has not been higher in 13 years.
 Here at Qatchr, we believe that these are things you should be aware of - and that you can actively try to protect yourself against.

-Read this article to find out what you can do to avoid bad payers at a time when Danish businesses and consumers are under pressure
+Read the article here to find out what you can do to avoid bad payers at a time when Danish businesses and consumers are under pressure

 In 2023, 3,037 companies went bankrupt, the highest number in 13 years.
 There are of course many reasons for this, but the extra high number is likely due to a combination of factors.